+'''

 OldClass migrateTo: NewClass

+'''

-This message configures the old class to migrate its instances to become instances of the new class, but only when it is instructed to do so.
-Migration does not occur as a result of sending the above message.
+This configures the old class so it knows to migrate its instances to become instances of the new class.
+Migration does not occur as a result of sending the above message; this only sets the destination of migration.